syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 Here add a method that accepts an argument list and then returns the minimum value in this list.
 The list may be individual cell references and cell ranges, or numbers.
 This sample code uses CalcEngine methods to handle the parsing and retrieving of values from the argument list.

-> Note: List separators can vary depending upon culture.
+N> List separators can vary depending upon culture.
 While it is reasonable to use a comma as a separator in en-US, this is not the case with fr-FR where the comma is used as a decimal separator.
 For this reason, CalcEngine.ParseArgumentSeparator is a static member that holds the list separator that is recognized by the parsing of algorithms in the CalcEngine.

 In the following code, CalcEngine.ParseArgumentSeparator is used to split the args into a list.
 Additionally, the code makes use of two utility methods in the CalcEngine object, GetCellsFromArgs and GetValueFromArg.
 GetCellsFromArgs accepts a range like A3:C6 and returns a string array of the individual cell references in the range.
 GetValueFromArg accepts a cell reference, formula, or number and return the numerical value that the cell holds.
 {% highlight c# %}